DFuqua23/Active-Directory-Corp-Lab/03-Troubleshooting.md

 This section highlights additional troubleshooting tasks I performed in the Active Directory lab environment.

-- A realistic user-facing problem
+-DNS NETWORK CONNECTIVITY
-- The tools/commands used to investigate
+- FAILED LOGIN IN EVENT VIEWER
-- The root cause and final fix
+- CONNECTIVITY TO THE DC
-- Screenshots where helpful
+-